ChicagoWorldcon/wellington/README.md

 Pricing is handled through Membership records.
 Creating new records creates new memberships on the shop so long as they're "active" at the current time.
 This is managed by setting `active_from` and `active_to` fields.

-For instance if I want to create an Adult membership that varies in price over time, I could do this by running the following code:
+For instance, to create an Adult membership that varies in price over time, do this by running the following code:

 ```ruby
 # Note, dates and prices are examples.
 Please don't expect these as a reflection on real dates/prices.